-Previously, he was a curator of American art at the Nelson-Atkins Museum of Art in Kansas City, Missouri (1999–2008) and curator at the Mead Art Museum at Amherst College (2008–2011), where he also served as head of curatorial affairs in 2012.
+Griffey also served as a curator of American art at the Nelson-Atkins Museum of Art in Kansas City, Missouri (1999–2008) and curator at the Mead Art Museum at Amherst College (2008–2011), where he also served as head of curatorial affairs in 2012.
 He completed the Center for Curatorial Leadership program in 2016.
-Currently, Griffey is a member of the advisory council of the Renee & Chaim Gross Foundation.

-He has spoken publicly on a wide range of topics—from public sculpture, Luther Burbank and American still life painting, to the history of collecting—at the Smithsonian American Art Museum, National Gallery of Art, Smith College Museum of Art, Columbus Museum of Art and the Denver Art Museum, in addition to the annual conferences of the College Art Association.
-His extensive scholarly publications include contributions to American Art, A Companion to American Art, The Metropolitan Museum of Art Bulletin and numerous exhibition catalogs.
-He has twice been recognized by the Association of Art Museum Curators for his writing, first in 2008 for his article “Marsden Hartley’s Aryanism: Eugenics in a Finnish-Yankee Sauna” that was published in American Art, and in 2011 for his essay “Reconsidering the ‘Soil’: The Stieglitz Circle, Regionalism and Cultural Eugenics in the Twenties” that appeared in the exhibition catalog Youth and Beauty: Art of the American Twenties.
+His extensive scholarly publications include contributions to American Art, A Companion to American Art and numerous exhibition catalogs.
+He has twice been recognized by the Association of Art Museum Curators, first in 2008 for his article “Marsden Hartley’s Aryanism: Eugenics in a Finnish-Yankee Sauna” in American Art, and again in 2011, for his essay “Reconsidering the ‘Soil’: The Stieglitz Circle, Regionalism and Cultural Eugenics in the Twenties” in the exhibition catalog Youth and Beauty: Art of the American Twenties.

-Griffey earned a doctorate in 1999 from the University of Kansas, where the Kress Foundation Department of Art History named him distinguished alumnus in 2018.
+A native of Kansas, Griffey graduated from Bethany College in Lindsborg, Kansas, with a bachelor’s degree in fine art, and earned a doctorate from the University of Kansas.
 His dissertation “Marsden Hartley’s Late Paintings: American Masculinity and National Identity in the 1930s and ’40s” received the university’s Dorothy Haglund Prize for Outstanding Doctoral Dissertation.
-From 1997 to 1998, he was a Sara Roby Fellow in 20th American Realism in the Smithsonian American Art Museum’s prestigious fellowship program, the oldest and largest program for the study of American art in the world.
-A native of northwest Kansas, Griffey graduated from Bethany College in Lindsborg, Kansas, in 1990 with a bachelor’s degree in fine art.
+He was a Sara Roby Fellow in 20th American Realism in the Smithsonian American Art Museum’s prestigious fellowship program.

 About the Smithsonian American Art Museum and its Renwick Gallery